Pylons/pyramid/docs/narr/views.rst

        firstname = request.params['firstname'].decode('utf-8')
        lastname = request.params['lastname'].decode('utf-8')

-For implicit decoding to work reliably, you should ensure that every form you render that posts to a :app:`Pyramid` view is rendered via a response that has a ``;charset=UTF-8`` in its ``Content-Type`` header; or, as in the form above, with a ``meta http-equiv`` tag that implies that the charset is UTF-8 within the HTML ``head`` of the page containing the form.
-This must be done explicitly because all known browser clients assume that they should encode form data in the character set implied by ``Content-Type`` value of the response containing the form when subsequently submitting that form; there is no other generally accepted way to tell browser clients which charset to use to encode form data.
-If you do not specify an encoding explicitly, the browser client will choose to encode form data in its default character set before submitting it.
-The browser client may have a non-UTF-8 default encoding.
-If such a request is handled by your view code, when the form submission data is encoded in a non-UTF8 charset, eventually the request code accessed within your view will throw an error when it can't decode some high-order character encoded in another character set within form data e.g. when ``request.params['somename']`` is accessed.
+For implicit decoding to work reliably, you should ensure that every form you render that posts to a :app:`Pyramid` view explicitly defines a charset encoding of UTF-8.
+This can be done via a response that has a ``;charset=UTF-8`` in its ``Content-Type`` header; or, as in the form above, with a ``meta http-equiv`` tag that implies that the charset is UTF-8 within the HTML ``head`` of the page containing the form.
+This must be done explicitly because all known browser clients assume that they should encode form data in the same character set implied by ``Content-Type`` value of the response containing the form when subsequently submitting that form.
+There is no other generally accepted way to tell browser clients which charset to use to encode form data.
+If you do not specify an encoding explicitly, the browser client will choose to encode form data in its default character set before submitting it, which may not be UTF-8 as the server expects.
+If a request containing form data encoded in a non-UTF8 charset is handled by your view code, eventually the request code accessed within your view will throw an error when it can't decode some high-order character encoded in another character set within form data, e.g., when ``request.params['somename']`` is accessed.

 If you are using the :class:`pyramid.response.Response` class to generate a